prateek6542/Banking-System/README.md

 ## 🧪 Sample Menu (User Console)

-🏦  Welcome to DigiBank – Your Console.
+### 🏦  Welcome to DigiBank – Your Console.
 Your Control. 🏦
 ------------------------------------------------------------
 1. 🆕 Create New Account
 2. 🔐 Login to Existing Account
 3. ❌ Exit

 ### 🧠 Inspired By
-This project was built to demonstrate how core concepts like file handling, password hashing can be used to create real-world applications in Python.
+This project was built to demonstrate how core concepts like file handling, and password hashing can be used to create real-world applications in Python.